itdaniher/python-antiforensic-nonsense/README.md

-# python-antiforensic-nonsense
+### python-antiforensic-nonsense

-Linux internals explorations
+merely the plausibly clean-enough-to-share results of a few prolongued explorations into Linux internals

+try:

+> strace python3 Nonsense.py